Nursing

 After earning a nursing degree, potential RNs will be required to pass the National Council Licensure Examination for Registered Nurses, sometimes known as the NCLEX or NCLEX-RN.

 The National Council Licensure Examination for Registered Nurses was created to test your knowledge in key areas of the nursing field.
-Passing the exam is critical, with those who fail the exam being unable to start their nursing career and having to wait 45 days to take the test for a second time.
+Passing the exam is critical; those who fail must wait 45 days to retake it.

-Registered nurses may also receive specialized training in specific areas, including ambulatory care, gerontology, or pediatrics.
-In most circumstances, RNs may be required to earn certifications in cardiopulmonary resuscitation (CPR), basic life support (BLS), or advanced cardiac life support (ACLS).
+In most circumstances, RNs may be required to earn certifications in cardiopulmonary resuscitation (CPR), basic life support (BLS) or advanced cardiac life support (ACLS).

-As always, it is essential to check with your state’s board to adhere to the proper certification and licensing requirements.
+As always, it is essential to check with your state’s board to ensure compliance with the proper certification and licensing requirements.

 Getting Started on Your Path to Becoming a Registered Nurse

-If you have compassion for people and a passion for health care, becoming a registered nurse can be a great start to a long career.
-In our accredited Bachelor of Science in Nursing program, you’ll be taught by highly skilled nursing faculty members with real-world experience, and our Bachelor of Science in Nursing (RN-BSN) program offers an opportunity for nursing students to complete a bachelor program in as quickly as one year, all online.
+If you have compassion for people and a passion for health care, becoming a registered nurse can be a great start to a long and rewarding career.
+In our accredited Bachelor of Science in Nursing program, you’ll be taught by highly skilled nursing faculty members with real-world experience, and our Online RN to BSN program offers an opportunity for nursing students to complete a bachelor's program in as little as one year, all online.

 Recommended Readings